locationtech/geomesa/geomesa-tools/README.md

     Ingest a csv file
       --file <value>
-            the file you wish to ingest, e.g.: ~/capelookout.csv --table <value>
+            the file you wish to ingest, e.g.: ~/capelookout.csv --catalog <value>
-            the name of the Accumulo table to use -- or create, if it does not already exist -- to contain the new data --typeName <value>
+            the name of the Accumulo table to use --typeName <value>
             the name of the feature type to be ingested -s <value> | --spec <value>